 Not content with their general promise, Kock asked each of his three partners to separately pledge their word of honor.

 “I felt at the time that, as a businessman, I acted wrongly to start without my papers; but my confidence in my associates was unlimited, and I tried to excuse myself for my imprudence by the recollection of the fact that my promised engagement of the Negroes had not been consummated, and that only after that was completed I would become de facto a partner in the enterprise.”

 Due to Seward’s stonewalling, Kock’s six-month deadline with the Haitian government for starting the venture had passed.
-Nevertheless, Kock finally departed on April 13th aboard the Ocean Ranger with about 500 workers — the exact number was never determined.
+Nevertheless, Kock finally departed on April 13th from Hampton Roads aboard the Ocean Ranger with 421 colonists.
 The partners agreed to send a second ship shortly after with the sawmill, steam machinery, and 170,000 feet of lumber to build homes for the colonists.